Transgender and gender diverse tamariki and rangatahi

 If a transgender or gender diverse young person is distressed from puberty changes starting, or the potential for them to start, it is important for them to see a healthcare provider.
 The healthcare provider should have knowledge and experience in gender affirming care.

-The decision to use a puberty blocker is usually done in the context of a multidisciplinary healthcare team working to support the young person and the whānau.
+The decision to use a puberty blocker is usually done in the context of a interprofessional healthcare team working to support the young person and the whānau, and patients and their care givers must be fully informed regarding the current state of the evidence regarding their benefits and risks.

 Your usual doctor or healthcare provider should be able to refer you to your local multidisciplinary gender healthcare pathway.